yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 (3) Easy to use with third party library.
 <br/><br/>

-:white_check_mark: 18.1 When Use Controlled Components Or Uncontrolled Components?
+18.1 When Use Controlled Components Or Uncontrolled Components?
 | Functions | Controlled Components | Uncontrolled Components |
 |---|---|---|
 | One time submit | O  | O  |